rocket-pool/RPIPs/RPIPs/RPIP-40.md

 ###### Consensus Vote for Removal

-- Any committee member can formally request a vote to remove the current GMC administrator by bringing the matter to the attention of the committee.
+- Any committee member can formally request a vote to remove the current GMC Administrator by bringing the matter to the attention of the committee.
   - The request will initiate a consensus vote among the committee members, where they will collectively decide on the removal.
 A majority vote of greater than 50% is required for removal.

 ###### Committee Member Replacement